goochjs/goochjs.github.io/_posts/2014-09-12-dales-way-ilkley-ribblehead.md

 The Dales Way runs from Ilkley to Bowness on Windermere, crossing the Yorkshire Dales and into the Lake District.
 We did the first half over three days, ending at Ribblehead.
 Overall it is relatively gentle and very pretty, mostly following the river Wharfe before dropping down towards Ribblehead on the Pennine Way.

-At the time we did the walk, [Wharfedale Brewery] were running a promotion ("[The Ales Way]"), wherein they had flagged a number of pubs along the way, providing a card to be stamped at each one visited.
+At the time we did the walk, [Wharfedale Brewery] were running a promotion ("[The Ales Way]"), wherein they had flagged a number of pubs along the route, providing a card to be stamped at each one visited.
 We made it to eleven of them...

 To get started, we drove to Ribblehead, leaving the car in [The Station Inn] and taking a train south to Skipton.
 From there, we took a taxi (£20) to the start of the walk at Ilkley.